rafaelaqfc/Final-Project-SQL/cleaning_data.md

 	FROM products
 	WHERE sentiment_score IS NOT NULL;

--- Finally, I noticed some columns had the same value in every row and it looked like they wouldn't made a difference for this project (they might be important to other ones, but it seems that not for this one).
-Due to tah, I decided to drop some more of them in the all_sessions table, such as:
+-- Finally, I noticed some columns had the same value in every row and it looked like they wouldn't make any difference for this project (they might be important to other ones, but it seems that not for this one).
+Due to that, I decided to drop some more of them in the "all_sessions" table, such as the ones below:

 SELECT COUNT(ecommerce_action_type)
 	FROM all_sessions;